ncatlab/nlab-content/pages/5280.md

 ### Beta reduced proof

-The preceding proofs are sometimes considered too abstract to easily visualize, but this is slightly misleading: the second proof, involving the construction of a maximal fixed point as a countable limit, can be "[[beta-reduced]]" to produce one of the standard "concrete" proofs.
+The preceding proofs are sometimes considered too abstract to easily visualize, but this is slightly misleading: the second proof, involving the construction of a minimal fixed point as a countable limit, can be "[[beta-reduced]]" to produce one of the standard "concrete" proofs.

 In a nutshell, the minimal fixed point of the operator $\neg \exists_g \neg \exists_f: P X \to P X$ can be expressed as an alternating series of iterated direct images: